-It was a goal worthy of a fervoured celebration but Jesse Lingard was a study of calm after firing Manchester United into a 2-1 lead at West Ham in the dying moments of Sunday's Premier League encounter.
+It was a goal worthy of a fervoured celebration but Jesse Lingard was a study of calm after firing Manchester United's winner in the dying moments of September's Premier League encounter with West Ham.

-Lingard enjoyed a successful loan spell at the Hammers during the 2020/21 campaign and despite scoring what proved to be the matchwinner, his decision not to celebrate was borne out of a respect for the Hammers and their hand in his rejuvenation.
+Lingard enjoyed a successful loan spell at the Hammers during the 2020/21 campaign and despite scoring what proved to be the matchwinner, his decision not to celebrate was borne out of a respect for the east London club and their hand in his rejuvenation.

 CR7 did not celebrate against former clubs on a couple of occasions while playing for Real Madrid.